consigcody94/FWG-LLM-Agentic-Training-Guide/README.md

 **UNCLASSIFIED // FOR OFFICIAL USE ONLY**

-This training material is approved for use by federal personnel and authorized contractors.
+This training material is developed by Federal Working Group for our employees and authorized partners supporting federal clients.

 ---